 In the previous section, we looked at where ratings differed and delineated five separate bands of ratings.
 It is equally insightful to analyse where responses to questions are similar, i.e. how pairs of questions co-vary, calculating 91 correlations between pairs of questions.
 Such a large correlation matrix is difficult to describe and interpret, so we used

-Multi Dimensional Scaling (MDS), a technique allows the depiction of a large correlation matrix as a two-dimensional plot.
+Multi Dimensional Scaling (MDS), a technique that allows the depiction of a large correlation matrix as a two-dimensional plot.
 Figure @ shows how close (or not) questions relate to each other.
-For consistency reasons, we use the same grey-scales as in the bar chart showing the differences (@).
+For consistency reasons, we use the same grey-scales as in the bar chart showing the differences (Fig. @).

-The size of the circles relate to the strengths of the correlations.
+The size of the circles relates to the strengths of the correlations.
 For those questions where there were five or more significant correlations, we entered the number of correlations in each circle.